 In general, an ICO is the issuance of a custom token to a community for investing purposes.
 Enthusiasts and supporters of the company purchase the token in hopes that they’ll earn a return on their investment.
 In return, the company issuing the token gets access to immediate and liquid capital.

 No equity is exchanged during an ICO.
 However, in many cases the custom tokens can be redeemed for utility on the network sometime in the future -- compute cycles, storage space, or some other form of credit.

 The presence of “utility” can change the legal nature of a custom token.
 If a token has utility, it possibly will not be classified as a security.
 However, if a token lacks any sort of utility -- like being sold prior to the launch of a product -- the sale may appear to be an investment vehicle and would possibly be classified security, falling under SEC regulation.

 A smart contract is an automatically executing contract defined programmatically on the blockchain.

 Industries that deal with records management are all ripe for innovation using blockchain technologies.
-Recording of events, medical records, identity management, transaction processing, documenting provenance, and more.
+Opportunities in this space include recording of events, medical records, identity management, transaction processing, documenting provenance, and many other applications.